notofonts/noto-docs/src/miniarticles/NotoSansMendeKikakui.md

 # Noto Sans Mende Kikakui

-Noto Sans Mende Kikakui is a sanserif design for texts in the Mende script.
+Noto Sans Mende Kikakui is a sans serif design for texts in the Mende script.

-Noto Sans Mende Kikakui contains 228 glyphs, 3 OpenType features, and supports 218 characters: Mende Kikakui.
+Noto Sans Mende Kikakui contains 228 glyphs, 3 OpenType features, and supports 218 characters from the Unicode block : Mende Kikakui.

 ## Supported writing systems